Manishearth/rust-gc/README.md

 - Destructors should not access `Gc`/`GcCell` values.
 We may add finalizers in the future, but we'd need to figure out a way to prevent this.
 - There needs to be a better story for cross-crate deriving, but we may have to wait for the middle IR to land to work on this.
-- The current GC is not concurrent and the GC'd objects are confined to a thread.
-THhere is an experimental concurrent collector [in this pull request](https://github.com/Manishearth/rust-gc/pull/6).
+- The current GC is not concurrent and the GCed objects are confined to a thread.
+There is an experimental concurrent collector [in this pull request](https://github.com/Manishearth/rust-gc/pull/6).

+## Related projects
+* [RuScript](https://github.com/izgzhen/RuScript): Uses single-thread `rust-gc` to allocate memory for various objects